dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 What went right?

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-92

-3 Symmetry and conservation

 The analysis neglects two important factors, so such accuracy is possible only if these factors cancel.
-The first factor is the dimensionless constant hidden in the single approximation sign of the drag force: 𝐹drag ∼ 𝜌air𝐴cs𝑣2.
+The first factor is the dimensionless constant hidden in the single approximation sign of the drag force:

+𝐹drag ∼ 𝜌air𝐴cs𝑣2.
 (3.83)

-Including the dimensionless prefactor (shown in gray), the drag force is 𝐹drag = 12𝑐d 𝜌air𝐴cs𝑣2,
+Including the dimensionless prefactor (shown in gray), the drag force is:

-(3.84)
+𝐹drag = 12𝑐d 𝜌air𝐴cs𝑣2, (3.84)

 where 𝑐d is the drag coefficient (introduced in Section 3.2.1).
 The factor of one-half comes from the one-half in the definition of kinetic energy.
 The drag coefficient is the remaining adjustment, and its origin is the subject of Section 5.3.2.
 For now, we need to know only that, for a typical car, 𝑐d ≈ 1/2.